spex66/espdeploy-cookbook/README.md

 Birds Eye View
 ==============

+1. Describe
-1. Describe your servers and services (a role like docproc, indexer, admin) in a XML file.
+  * Describe your servers and services (a role like docproc, indexer, admin) in a XML file.
 You can have mutliple layout definitions for your stages (dev, staging, production)
-2. Describe your deployment organized by tasks (like pipeline, xmlpatch, overlay) and associate them with the services
+  * Describe your deployment organized by tasks (like pipeline, xmlpatch, overlay) and associate them with the services
+2. Execute

-a.
-Install ESP based on one layout configuration
+  * Install ESP based on one layout configuration
-b.
-Patch ESP with latest Service Packs and hotfixes
+  * Patch ESP with latest Service Packs and hotfixes
-c.
-Deploy offline customizations (ESP not started)
+  * Deploy offline customizations (ESP not started)
-d.
-Deploy online customizations (ESP started)
+  * Deploy online customizations (ESP started)